prateeksawhney97/Traffic-Sign-Classifier-Project-P3/Traffic-Sign-Classifier-Writeup.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+Here is an exploratory visualization of the data set, by drawing the first image of 35 classes, 43 classes in total.

 ![download 1](https://user-images.githubusercontent.com/34116562/50345963-d592ba00-0556-11e9-9f11-26364914f745.png)